Codex Monacensis (X 033): Text

 The Greek text of this codex is considered a representative of the Byzantine text-type, with occasional readings deemed to be from the Alexandrian text-type.
+Biblical scholar Samuel Tregelles asserts the text contains many ancient variants.
 Textual critic Kurt Aland placed it in Category V of his New Testament manuscript classification system.
 Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."